PerlinWarp/pyomyo/README.md

 **Note that sEMG data, the same kind gathered by the Myo is thought to be uniquely identifiable.
 Do not share this data without careful consideration of the future implications.**

 Also note, the Myo is outdated hardware, over the last year I have noticed a steady incline in the cost of second hand Myos.
 Both of my Myo's were bought for under £100, I do not recommend spending more than that to acquire one.
-Instead of buying one you should [join the discord](https://discord.gg/rJGJYNKK) to create an open hardware alternative!
+Instead of buying one you should [join the discord](https://discord.com/invite/mG58PVyk83) to create an open hardware alternative!

-## The Basics
+## Included Example Code

 ### pyomyo.py
 Prints sEMG readings at 200Hz straight from the Myo's ADC using the raw EMG mode.